iotaledger/susee-streams-poc/iota-bridge/README.md

 ## Commands and Confirmations

-Behind the scenes *Commands* and *Confirmations* are used by the *Management Console* and the *Sensor* to communicate with each other.
+Behind the scenes *Commands* and *Confirmations* are used by the *Management Console* and a *Sensor* to communicate with each other.
 The *Commands* and *Confirmations* are send via the *IOTA Bridge* which provides all needed web API endpoints for the communication process.